-- (a) On or before February 15th of each year, each approved school shall assure that it continues to comply with applicable requirements of this rule and federal and state law. - (b) In consultation with the Board, the Agency shall prepare and make available a simplified electronic form to be used to meet the requirement of this section that shall be made available to schools by direct email and posting on the Agency website by no later than January 15th of each year and at least 30 days before the date it is due.
-The form shall include the school's specific assurance that to the full extent consistent with the school's statutory and constitutional rights it meets the requirements of Subsection 2223.2 (Nondiscrimination Requirements for Approved Schools) and, for schools approved to receive public tuition, complies with Subsections 2229.1 2229.5 ((Enrollment: Requirements for Approved Independent School, Students, and LEAs), (Staffing), (Assurances), (Procedure for Ensuring the Provision of Special Education Services to Publicly Funded Students in Approved Independent Schools), (Out-of-State Programs)). - (c) The form shall also require disclosure of any alleged complaint regarding a violation of a nondiscrimination provision of law or these rules, and its status.
+- (a) On or before February 15th of each year, each approved independent school shall assure that it continues to comply with applicable requirements of these rules and state and federal law. - (b) In consultation with the Board, the Agency shall prepare and make available a simplified electronic form to be used to meet the requirement of this section that shall be made available to all approved independent schools by direct email and posting on the Agency website by no later than January 15th of each year and at least 30 days before the date it is due.
+The form shall include the school s specific assurance that to the full extent consistent with the school's statutory and constitutional rights it meets the requirements of Subsection 2223.2 (Nondiscrimination Requirements for Approved Schools) and, for schools approved to receive public tuition, complies with Subsections 2229.1 2229.5 ((Enrollment: Requirements for Approved Independent School, Students, and LEAs), (Staffing), (Assurances), (Procedure for Ensuring the Provision of Special Education Services to Publicly Funded Students in Approved Independent Schools), (Out-of-State Programs)). - (c) The form shall also require disclosure of any complaint alleging a violation of a nondiscrimination provision of law or these rules, and the status of each complaint.
 The Agency, upon review, shall certify to the Board that either there were no complaints or that any pending complaint is under review by an appropriate authority.
 The Agency shall refer any outstanding complaints to the appropriate authority pursuant to Section 2226.2.1 (Complaints; Reports), below. - (d) The form shall be submitted electronically to the Agency.
-Schools may request and the Secretary may grant an extension to submit the annual compliance assurance form for unforeseen circumstances beyond the school's control.
+Schools may request and the Secretary may grant an extension to submit the form due to unforeseen circumstances beyond the school's control. - (e) If an approved independent school fails to submit its form by the date set by the Agency, the Secretary shall promptly notify the Board that the school is out of compliance with subsection (a) above.
+After providing an opportunity for a hearing, the Board may revoke, suspend, or impose conditions on the school's approval status, including its ability to receive public tuition, if it determines that the school has failed to comply with the requirements of this Section.

-- (e) If an approved school fails to submit an annual compliance assurance form by the date set by the Agency, the Secretary shall promptly notify the Board that the school is out of compliance with subsection (a) above.
-After providing an opportunity for a hearing, the Board may revoke, suspend, or impose conditions on the school's approval status, including its ability to receive public tuition, if it determines that the school has failed to comply with the requirements of this Section. - (f) By January 15, 2025, the Agency shall develop and publish the electronic forms required to comply with this Section.
-The Agency shall also deliver at least one online training and written guidance, that shall be made available to approved schools, to assist in complying with this requirement.
-All approved schools shall be notified of the annual compliance assurance requirement and the submission deadlines by individual email and public notice posted on the Agency website.
+(f) By January 15, 2025, the Agency shall develop and publish the electronic forms required to comply with this Section.
+The Agency shall also deliver at least one online training and written guidance, that shall be made available to approved independent schools, to assist in complying with this requirement.
+All approved independent schools shall be notified of the annual compliance assurance requirement and the submission deadlines by individual email and public notice posted on the Agency website.